What happens to milk when pasteurized and homogenized?

 - UHT: Ultra high temperature processing is when chilled milk is heated up to 135 to 150 deg for just 4 to 15 seconds and then immediately cooled to 10 deg or lower.
 If handled well, it can be stored for approx 9 months in a tetra pack.
 This is the worst thing that can be done to milk.

-Modern day pasteurization is not just to kill harmful bacteria, enzymes and pus in the milk but also to preserve food as it destroys all essential microbes and the spores that naturally find harbor in it.
+Modern day pasteurization is not just to kill harmful bacteria, enzymes and pus in the milk but also to preserve food as it destroys all essential microbes and the spores that naturally find harbour in it.
 All this for long shelf life.

 Protein, lactose, enzymes and most of the vitamins and minerals are destroyed or altered as a result of this modern day approach which is documented.
 I am sure that in the coming year’s evidences connecting the general deteriorating health standards to the consumption’s of such milk will become common knowledge.
-Current processing techniques and it’s harmful influences will not be looked upon favorably then.
+Current processing techniques and it’s harmful influences will not be looked upon favourably then.

 There are claims that flavonoid compounds and other chemicals are added to artificially induce the natural taste of milk, in post-processing.
 Taste enhancers are added along with milk powders to make milk taste good.